Skip to main content

 Modify the SMAResourceMonitor.ini File

-1. Right-click on the Start button and select Explore from the menu.
+1. Right-click the Start button and select Explore from the menu.

 3. Find the SMAResourceMonitor.ini file.